 Cognitive-behavioral therapy (CBT) is based on the concept that one’s thoughts, feelings, and actions are interconnected.
 CBT aims to help one deal with overwhelming thoughts or emotions by breaking them down into smaller parts.

 An important subpart of CBT is exposure and response prevention; the professionals will put the children in a simulation that is designed to create anxiety or set off compulsions.
-This therapy aims to gradually expose children to a feared object or obsession, which will eventually help them overcome it.
+This teen obsessive compulsive disorder therapy aims to gradually expose children to a feared object or obsession, Eventually this teen ocd help them overcome it.

 The major focus on OCD is the obsessive thoughts and behaviors which could lead to stress and anxiety.
 To counteract the pressure, one may indulge in activities that result in de-stressing and relaxation.
 This includes meditation, yoga, massage, or indulging in hobbies like painting, playing a sport or instrument, etc.